Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of Wayne's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Lorraine's family - View on Tribute Wall

 Lorraine Benn, 68, passed away on October 19, 2023 in St. George, UT.
 Lorraine was born on September 25, 1955 in Caliente, NV to Lloyd E. Benn and Lillian Samson.
 Lorraine had a fun and bubbly spirit and was the life of the party.
 She could get along with anyone, and made many friends in her life.
 She loved traveling, visiting many parts of the United States.
 She loved being near the ocean, spending time in Hawaii and the east coast.
 She loved being in nature, visiting forests and mountains in North Dakota, and the Grand Canyon in Arizona.
 There was always get-togethers and parties with Lorraine.
 She wanted to be surrounded by family, dancing to music and eating good food.
 She cared for her grandkids, and built special relationships with each of them.
 She had many wonderful years with her loving partner, Carwin McFee.